WHY CHOOSE US?

 LASIK Treatment

-LASIK (Laser-Assisted-In-Situ-Keratomileusis) eye surgery is a safe and painless procedure.
+LASIK eye surgery for astigmatism (Laser-Assisted-In-Situ-Keratomileusis) is a safe and painless procedure.

 PRK Treatment

-Prior to the development of LASIK, Photorefractive Keratectomy or PRK Surgery was the first procedure.
-It has undergone many advances and innovations since its introduction more than 20 years ago.
+Prior to the development of LASIK for astigmatism, Photorefractive Keratectomy or PRK eye surgery was the first procedure.
+It has undergone many advances and innovations since its introduction more than 30 years ago.

 Treatments